autopi-io/documentation/docs/guides/a_guide_to_triggers.md

 Triggers are a way to receive notifications when specific events occur on the device.
 Conditions can also be set on the triggers so that the notifications are only sent when those conditions have been met.

-More specifically, whenever a device recieves an event (eg. `vehicle/engine/running`) it will push that event and the data that comes with it to the Cloud.
+More specifically, whenever a device recieves an event (e.g. `vehicle/engine/running`) it will push that event and the data that comes with it to the Cloud.
 When the Cloud system receives that data, it'll process it and find out if there are any triggers that need to be executed based on the event name (also known as a tag) and the conditions for each trigger that matches the tag.

 You can set up or edit these triggers on the AutoPi Cloud.
 As mentioned earlier, triggers are based on event from the device, and a trigger can have zero or more conditions that needs to be met before it is triggered.
-Once the condition(s) have been met, the trigger will execute the attached action(s), ie. a notification will be sent to you notifying you of this event, either via email or a webhook request.
+Once the condition(s) have been met, the trigger will execute the attached action(s), i.e. a notification will be sent to you notifying you of this event, either via email or a webhook request.

 In this guide we will explore how you can setup a trigger on your own.
 We will create a trigger that will notify you whenever your